-As a result of the healthcare reform prohibition on using pre-existing health conditions as a reason to deny health insurance applications, we have experienced higher approval rates on individual and family plan applications submitted during the first quarter of 2014 compared to periods before health care reform implementation.
-However, during the second and third quarters of 2014, we experienced a decrease in the rate at which these approvals resulted in paying members.
-This decrease was mainly due to an increase in the rate of non-payment of initial premium by applicants, as well as health insurance carrierspecific issues.
-In addition, during the second and third quarters of 2014, some carriers postponed payment of commission to us for qualified health insurance plans where the member holding the plan is receiving a subsidy, until the health insurance carrier received both the premium payment from the member and the subsidy payment from the federal government, which further delayed our ability to recognize revenue from the sale of these policies during 2014.
+Approval Rates.
+As a result of the health care reform prohibition on using pre-existing health conditions as a reason to deny health insurance applications, we have experienced higher approval rates on individual and family plan applications submitted during the open enrollment periods compared to periods before health care reform implementation.
+During the second and third quarters of 2014, we also experienced a decrease in the rate at which these approvals resulted in paying members.
+This decrease was mainly due to an increase in the rate of non-payment of initial premium by applicants and health insurance carrier-specific issues.
+In addition, during the second and third quarters of 2014, some carriers postponed payment of commission to us for qualified health insurance plans where the member holding the plan was receiving a subsidy, until the health insurance carrier received both the premium payment from the member and the subsidy payment from the federal government, which further delayed our ability to recognize revenue from the sale of these policies during 2014.
+During the first quarter of 2015, we experienced an increase in the rate at which these approvals resulted in paying members compared to the first and second quarters of 2015, our individual and family plan commission revenue benefited from carriers paying us earlier on policies approved during the open enrollment period that ended in 2015 compared to the prior open enrollment period.
+We believe that the more timely payment of commissions resulted from carriers being better prepared to handle large application volumes, and we also took steps to work with our carrier partners to ensure that their processes resulted in more timely commission payments to us.
+It is unclear whether this will continue throughout the remainder of 2015 or in connection with applications submitted during the open enrollment period that began on November 1, 2015.